Two young women have accused a Westchester County, NY Dunkin Donuts franchisee of sexual harassment.

 Our NYC sexual harassment and employment law attorneys are experienced in fighting for justice.
 They are passionate about representing those affected by sexual harassment and gender discrimination in New York City, New Jersey and Pennsylvania.
 Our Sexual Harassment Attorneys offer a free consultation and take no fee unless we recover for you.

-For a FREE Consultation in NY, NJ & Philadelphia call to schedule an appointment with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
+For a FREE Consultation in NY, NJ & Philadelphia call to schedule an appointment with a sexual harassment attorney at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
 You can reach us online or by calling 877-469-5297.
 Our employment law attorneys handle cases involving discrimination, sexual harassment, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 We also have offices in New Jersey, Philadelphia and Miami to serve you.